 As I sat in my humble science room at the college in NZ, inspiration struck, and I found myself sketching the initial concept on scraps of paper.
 With nothing more than bits and pieces at hand, I fashioned a rudimentary mock-up of the mechanical workings of the piece.

 From those humble beginnings, a vision began to take shape.
 With a clear picture of how the final piece would look, my focus shifted to weaving the narrative seamlessly around the intricacies of the design.
-Each element of the story was carefully crafted to harmonize with the form and function of the artwork, resulting in a cohesive and evocative fusion of concept and execution.
+Each element of the story was carefully crafted to harmonise with the form and function of the artwork, resulting in a cohesive and evocative fusion of concept and execution.

-It all starts with the oil paintings—my beloved medium, the foundation upon which my artistic journey unfolds.
+It all starts with oil paintings—my beloved medium, the foundation upon which my artistic journey unfolds.
 Each stroke of the brush is infused with passion and purpose, capturing the essence of my vision.
 But it doesn't end there.

 As I delved into the pages of the book, meticulously noting down key passages and poignant moments, my mind embarked on a journey of its own.
 I wove these fragments together, allowing them to intertwine and coalesce into a cohesive narrative.
 And in doing so, I discovered a new dimension to my artistry—a marriage of oil and metal.

 This piece marked a departure from the confines of canvas, introducing a bold new element to my repertoire.
 Metal became more than just a medium; it became a conduit for expression, adding depth and texture to my creations.
-With each sculpture, I sought to amplify the narrative woven within the oil paintings, creating an immersive experience that transcends traditional boundaries.
+With each sculpture, I sought to amplify the narrative within the oil paintings, creating an immersive experience that transcends traditional boundaries.

 The Book of Revelation is rich with symbolism and theological significance.
-Each of the seven churches receiving a specific gift speaks to the unique challenges and blessings they faced.
+Each of the seven churches (candlesticks) receiving a specific gift speaks to the unique challenges and blessings they faced.

 The central figure of the Son of Man, adorned with the attributes mentioned, represents Jesus Christ in his exalted and divine form.
 The details align closely with the descriptions found in the Book of Revelation, where Jesus is depicted as the divine judge and ruler.